-We're almost ready to install ASP.NET, but there're two important points to be made beforehand.
+We're almost ready to install ASP.NET, but there are two important points to be made beforehand.

-First, there are two different types of installation available from Microsoft's http://www.asp.net site, the .NET Framework SDK and .NET Framework Redistributable.
-Both downloads contain ASP.NET, VB .NET and the .NET Framework.
+First, there are two different types of installation available from Microsoft's www.asp.net site, the .NET Framework SDK and .NET Framework Redistributable.
+Both downloads contain ASP.NET, C#, and the .NET Framework.